CO-President & Fundraising co-chair

 Allie McCann is formerly a cardiac nurse at Breckinridge Hospital and Austin Heart, who also spent time as a legal nurse consultant for Clark, Thomas and Winters (CTW).
 She is now a full-time mother of three, and an avid athlete competing in numerous running and cycling events across Central Texas.
 She is a member of Dell Children’s Medical Trust and has published a children’s book, Stella and the Little Tree, to fund Down syndrome medical research.

-Public Relations Chair
+Secretary & Public Relations Chair

-Social Committee & Calendar Co-Chair
+Social Committee Chair

 Tracey Cantu lives in Austin and has been on the DSACT Board since 2013.
 Tracey works full time as an Event Logistics Manager with George P. Johnson Experience Marketing on the IBM, North America account.
 Tracy is married to Felipe Cantu and together have a son Benjamin, born with Down syndrome in April 2011.
 Tracey is currently volunteering her time as Co-Chair of the Social Committee.

 Kim Kann is the mother of three children, Nicholas, Stella, and Dash, who has Down syndrome.
 Kim is originally from NJ, with a background in pharmaceutical sales.
 She has been a member of DSACT since 2013.
 She is a special education campus parent coordinator and Sunshine committee member for Rooster Springs Elementary.
 She also serves on the board for the Tiger Reading Foundation as well as being the campus contact for the elementary school.
 She enjoys traveling, reading, volunteering, Austin restaurants, and advocating about Down syndrome awareness.